We earn commissions from brands listed on this site, which influences how listings are presented.

 Your kids are planning ahead for college.
 While this is probably a very exciting moment, you should also consider what’s the right way to go about it financially.

 College prices have gone up since many of us have left the collegiate world.
-In the academic year of 2019-20, families spent an average of $30,017 on college, according to Sallie Mae.
+In the 2024–25 academic year, families reported spending an average of $30,837 on college, up from $28,409 the prior year, according to Sallie Mae’s annual study.
 This may be more challenging than you thought.
-Even kids who do work hard to earn money and get scholarships, grants, and government loans, may come up short.
+Even kids who do work hard to earn money and get scholarships, grants, and government loans may come up short.

 Like most parents, you want your kids to reach their goals, and some goals require a college education.
 The question is, what’s the ideal way to fund it?
 Should you pay all or part of their bill?
 Should you use money you have on hand or take out a loan?
 How about co-signing on a private loan with your child?
 Or is it better to just offer your kids advice and send them on their way?